Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 References:

-Careful attention to the clinical history, physical exam, laboratory evaluation, and radiological imaging is essential for an appropriate diagnosis of vascular liver tumors.
+Careful attention to clinical history, physical examination, laboratory evaluation, and radiological imaging is essential for an appropriate diagnosis of vascular liver tumors.
 If there is any doubt about the accuracy of the diagnosis, a biopsy should be performed.

 The different diagnoses of vascular tumors of the liver include the following: